pik-copan/pyunicorn/joss/paper.md

 ---

-# Summary
+# 1. Summary

-The `pyunicorn` (Unified Complex Network and Recurrence Analysis) toolbox provides a unique collection of algorithms for data-driven assessment of complex system phenomena across disciplines -- such as dynamical complexity, causal interrelations, teleconnections, and tipping dynamics.
+The `pyunicorn` (Unified Complex Network and Recurrence Analysis) toolbox provides a unique collection of algorithms for data-driven assessment of complex system phenomena across disciplines, including the quantification of different aspects of dynamical complexity, spatio-temporal interrelations, extreme events and critical transitions.
 Its computational methods combine network theory and nonlinear time series analysis, with a focus on constructing and quantifying the following types of numerical objects:

-- **Time series network** (e.g., recurrence network, visibility graph):
+- **Time series networks** (e.g., recurrence networks, visibility graphs):
   Interval-based states/events/patterns in a time series are linked according to some embedding similarity.
-- **Functional network** (e.g., climate network):
+- **Functional networks** (e.g., climate networks):
-  Members of a collection of correlated time series, such as subsystem trajectories, are linked according to some statistical similarity.
+  Members of a collection of mutually dependent time series, such as subsystem trajectories, are linked according to some statistical association measure.
-- **Surrogate network/time series** (e.g., white-noise time series surrogate):
+- **Surrogate networks/time series** (e.g., twin surrogates):
   A sample from a conditional distribution over networks/time series, as used in hypothesis testing.

 ![
-Example of a recurrence network in climatology, taken from [@marwan_palaeo_2021][^1].
+Example of a recurrence network in climatology, taken from
+@marwan_palaeo_2021[^1].
 (A) Time series of January insolation at latitude 20°N.
 (B) Delay coordinate embedding for A, with embedding dimension $m = 2$ and delay $\tau = 6$ ka.
-(C) Recurrence plot for B, with recurrence threshold $\epsilon = 10$.
+(C) Recurrence plot for B, with recurrence threshold $\epsilon = 10$ W/m$^2$.
 (D) Recurrence network for C, with nodes of darker colour representing later points in time.
 ](img/recurrence_network_steps.pdf){#fig:recnet width=100%}